1. Main Features of the Gazetteer

-The interests of general-purpose geography require a geographical framework which is fixed, popularly understood and firmly rooted in history, tradition and commonly held concepts of cultural identity.
+The interests of general-purpose geography require a geographical framework which is fixed, popularly understood and firmly rooted in history, tradition and commonly held concepts of community and identity.
 The historic counties are the natural choice for this framework because:

 (i) They are fixed in name and area.

-(iii) Their names and areas are still generally familiar to many people.
-Indeed, they are still commonly used by many as a basis for general-purpose geography.
+(iii) Their names and areas are still generally familiar to most people and are commonly used as a basis for general-purpose geography.

-(iv) They are still important cultural entities.
+(iv) They are important cultural entities.
 Many people have a strong sense of loyalty to and identify with their county.
-Innumerable sporting, social and cultural activities are still based upon them.
+Innumerable sporting, social and cultural activities are based upon them.

-The 6 counties of Northern Ireland, like those of Great Britain, are no longer used as the basis for any major form of public administration.
+The six counties of Northern Ireland, like those of Great Britain, are no longer used as the basis for any major form of public administration.
 Yet they are almost universally used as the standard geographical framework for Northern Ireland.
-The administrative areas of Northern Ireland are not generally used in a general-purpose geographical context.
-The case for the general adoption of this convention within Great Britain is overwhelming.
+The administrative areas of Northern Ireland are not used in any general-purpose geographical context.
+The case for the adoption of this convention within Great Britain is overwhelming.